gustofied/P2Engine/README.md

 ---

 P2Engine explores how multiple AI agents can coordinate, critique, and improve each other in open-ended tasks.
-You can think of it as a <em>framework</em> for multi-agent systems—but we’re still letting it find its final form.
-This repo is actively evolving and remains a work-in-progress.
+Think of it as a <em>framework</em> for multi-agent systems — but still evolving and work-in-progress.

-P2Engine focuses on four pillars: **orchestration**, **observability**, **adaptation**, and **auditability**.
-Agents collaborate through non-rigid workflows, log everything for inspection, learn via judge/rollout loops, and leave a tamper-evident trail for accountability.
+The framework emphasizes four pillars: **orchestration**, **observability**, **adaptation**, and **auditability**.
+Agents collaborate through flexible workflows, log everything for inspection, learn via judge/rollout loops, and leave a tamper-evident trail for accountability.

 ---